dharmafly/elsewhere/_posts/2008-01-01-custom-cache.md

         }
     }

-You simply attach you cache object to the 'option.cache' property and pass it into 'elsewhere.graph' method.
+and then add this interface as the `cache` property of the options object passed into the `graph()` method.